TOAST-DOCS/TOAST-Cloud/zh/toast-sdk/getting-started-unity.md

 ## Set UserID

-User ID can be set for TOAST SDK and it is for common usage at each module of TOAST SDK.
+User ID can be set for NHN Cloud SDK and it is for common usage at each module of NHN Cloud SDK.
-Send such set user ID to a server, along with logs, whenever Log Sending API of TOAST Logger is called.
+Send such set user ID to a server, along with logs, whenever Log Sending API of NHN Cloud Logger is called.

 ### Specifications for User ID Setting API
 ```csharp